UC Santa Barbara students to hold graduation celebration in recreated Minecraft campus - KEYT | KCOY

 UC Santa Barbara students to hold graduation celebration in recreated Minecraft campus

-SANTA BARBARA, Calif. -- Some UC Santa Barbara students plan to hold graduation celebration events on Sunday using their recreated campus on Minecraft.
+SANTA BARBARA, Calif. -- A group of UC Santa Barbara students plans to hold some graduation celebration events on Sunday using their own recreated university campus on Minecraft.

-They began constructing the sea-side campus about three months ago when students began remote learning.
+The students began constructing the sea-side campus about three months ago when classes converted to remote learning for COVID-19.

 Charles Neumann, who graduated from UCSB earlier this month, came up with the idea and it quickly gained support after he posted about it on Facebook.
 He said the virtual space helps keep the campus community together.